Medical Laboratory

 Summary:

-Drug test is used to check for illegal drug use by employees, to evaluate possible accidental or intentional overdose or poisonings, to monitor compliance with a drug rehabilitation program, and to determine the presence of drugs for legal purposes.
-It may be done to detect illegal drugs, or any of prescription drugs.
+The testt is used to check for illegal use by employees, to evaluate possible accidental or intentional overdose or poisonings, to monitor compliance with the rehabilitation program, and to determine the presence of drugs for legal purposes.
+It can detect illegal drugs, or any of the prescription drugs.

 SOURCES: